mccabematthew/tf-model-training/README.md

 ## *The Learning Track: Basics of ML with TensorFlow*

-The first step in gaining the ability to use tensor flow, and gaining the cert. will be finishing tensor flow's curated learning pathway.
+The first step in gaining the ability to use tensor flow effectively, and gaining the cert. will be finishing tensor flow's curated learning pathway.

 ### `"Step 1: Learning What ML is all About"`